chaozhongyinxiang/chaozhongyinxiang.github.io/_pages/markdown.md

   - /markdown.html
 ---

 I have always wanted to be a theoretical physicist since I was a child, and I would not have believed I have become a computer scientist.
-However, Looking up into the starry sky at night and starring at the galaxy in awe remains one of my favorite hobbies.
+However, Looking up into the sky at night and starring at those amazing stars in awe remains one of my favorite things to do.

 I take huge pride in my hometown Beijing, for I was born and raised there.
 In my spare time, I look for fun things to do in and around Philadelphia.
 I enjoy [various trails](https://www.alltrails.com/parks/us/pennsylvania/fairmount-park) in Philly, exercising and would like to compete in another triathlon event soon.